herakoi/expokoi/README.md

 ### Common issues
-We observed that the `opencv-python` library has some compatibility issues with older operating systems (e.g., earlier than MacOS 11 Big Sur in the case of Apple machines).
+We found that the `opencv-python` library has some compatibility issues with older operating systems (e.g., earlier than MacOS 11 Big Sur in the case of Apple machines).
 In such a case, installing a version of `opencv-python` earlier than `4.0` seems to solve the issue:

 ```
 python -m pip install --force-reinstall "opencv-python<4"